Separation Anxiety in Dogs

 Separation anxiety is a critical behavioral problem, which can cause tremendous emotional distress for both dogs and their owners.
 It’s not clear why some dogs suffer from anxiety and others don’t, however some research suggest that dogs with a history or abuse or abandonment are more likely to develop separation anxiety.
 So if you’ve adopted a shelter dog it’s certainly something to keep an eye on.

-Symptoms & Behavior
+Symptoms and Behavior

 Just like humans, anxiety occurs when your dog is separated from you or other caregivers in the house.
 Anxiety-related behavior increases the longer you are away.
 These behaviors include:

 Experts agree that separation anxiety is a panic reaction, and definitely not an attempt by the dog to “spite” their owners.

 Obviously if you’re away from your dog you won’t be able to spot any of these behaviors.
 But if you notice destruction in your home, a pattern of urine or feces in the home when you’re away or neighbors or other caregivers notify you about excessive barking while you’re away those are indications that your dog may be suffering from separation anxiety.

 If you are a pet parent and your dog begins to panic when he or she notices you preparing to depart, there are steps you can take as well.
 Steps like these are known in the dog world as counter-conditioning.
 This is a treatment process that teaches the dog to associate pleasant things with you being gone.
 It is highly recommended by dog behavior specialists.
 One thing you can do is give your dog a special treat that can take as long as thirty minutes to experience the full pleasure of it.
 An example of this is a KONG toy stuffed with low-fat peanut butter.
 He or she will be so busy enjoying this that it will practically forget you are gone.
 This method works best if you remove that toy when you return.
 The idea being to get the dog to associate that pleasurable experience with you not being there.